 One of the most important details to notice about peacock bass, related to how you set up and ornate the tank, is that they do have a tendency to jump.
 Therefore, you should always place a cover on the top of the tank to prevent this from happening.

 Peacock bass requires sand and/or gravel at the bottom of their tanks for forage.
 In the wild, these fish will filter the sand for shrimp, insects, and other small prey.
 They also like plenty of rocks and structures behind which they can hide.
 You can also add plants or ledges, as these fish need a place to wait for prey and ambush species (even though they aren’t necessarily doing that in your tank!)

 Peacock Bass Tank Mates

-That said, you can sometimes have success with raising peacock bass with oscars.
+That said, you can sometimes have success with raising peacock bass with Oscars.
 Oscars have similar habits as well as a strong predatory nature.
-Otherwise, you should keep peacock bass isolated with only members of its same species for the safest outcomes.
+Otherwise, you should keep peacock bass isolated with only members of the same species for the safest outcomes.
 They can also live in relative harmony with the following:

 How to Keep Peacock Bass Healthy

 A member of the largest families of freshwater fishes – cichlids – Peacock Bass are prone to several common aquarium fish diseases.

 Swim bladder disease is one of the most common aquarium illnesses.
 This disease affects the part of the body known as (as you might guess) the swim bladder.
 This part helps fish stay afloat, so when your fish has this disease, it will have difficulty remaining submerged.
 This can be caused by physical injury or communicable diseases (like tuberculosis), but the more common cause is poor nutrition or constipation.
 To prevent it, feed your fish a varied diet and add high-fiber foods like peas to help relieve constipation.